Sharing the facts about melanoma, the deadliest form of skin cancer, in a free book, Melanoma : Skin Cancer Facts.

 This book is meant to inform you of the facts about melanoma.
 It is free to download.
 Feel free to share it, because the more people that are informed, the more skin cancer we can prevent.

 I have recently created a free resource library with ebooks, planners, and workbook for women, and have moved the Melanoma book there.
-You can get free access through the button below.
+You can get free access through the link below.